the-markup/citizen-browser-political-groups-germany/README.md

-# Citizen Browser: How The Daily Wire Uses Targeted Advertising on Facebook
+# Citizen Browser: Germany’s Far-Right Political Party, the AfD, Is Dominating Facebook This Election
 This repository contains data from the story ["Germany’s Far-Right Political Party, the AfD, Is Dominating Facebook This Election"](https://themarkup.org) from from our series, [Citizen Browser](https://themarkup.org/citizen-browser/).
 Citizen Browser construction and methodology is described in "[How We Built a Facebook Inspector](https://themarkup.org/citizen-browser/2021/01/05/how-we-built-a-facebook-inspector)."

 ## Data